aldebaran/qibuild/doc/source/hacking/contrib/writing_new_tests.rst

           # and exit
           sys.exit(e.code)
      except:
-          # Unexpected except raises:
+          # Unexpected exception raised
           # Generate a bug report

-So it's important to check the correctness of the error message.
+This means it is important to check the correctness of the error message and its type.
+(See also the section on :ref:`qibuild-coding-guide-error-messages` in the coding guide)

-Also, all exceptions raised by qibuild should derive from ``qisys.error.Error`` in order to identify unexpected errors.

-This is how you should test the exception you raise:
+So this is how you should test the exception you raise:

 .. code-block:: python